rhet0r1cal/rhet0r1cal/README.md

 projects can be a bit more widespread on different sites such as [Replit](https://repl.it) and [Twitter](https://twitter.com/TheRhet0rical_).

+If you wish, you can reach me by @tting me on **twitter**, adding me on discord at *Rhet0rical#2001* if you wanna add me there.
+You can also email me at rhet0rical@studio-eitmos.com.

 ### **Thanks For Checking Me Out!**